netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 request a large amount of data, and then inject a path that redirects to a victim that has the same IP/port, but in a different AS.

-If the server-side QUIC-MP doesn't trigger path validation (because IP/port are the same) then it may implicitly accept the new path and send the requested data to a victim.
+If the server-side QUIC-MP does not trigger path validation (because IP/port are the same), then it may implicitly accept the new path and send the requested data to a victim.

 This attack requires the attacker to have control over an AS that